lammps/lammps/doc/src/pair_oxrna2.rst

    pair_coeff * * oxrna2/dh      300.0 0.5 1.02455

    pair_style hybrid/overlay oxrna2/excv oxrna2/stk oxrna2/hbond oxrna2/xstk oxrna2/coaxstk oxrna2/dh
-   pair_coeff * * oxrna2/excv    oxrna2.real
+   pair_coeff * * oxrna2/excv    oxrna2_real.cgdna
-   pair_coeff * * oxrna2/stk     seqdep 300.0 8.35864576375849 0.005504556 oxrna2.real
+   pair_coeff * * oxrna2/stk     seqdep 300.0 8.35864576375849 0.005504556 oxrna2_real.cgdna
-   pair_coeff * * oxrna2/hbond   seqdep oxrna2.real
+   pair_coeff * * oxrna2/hbond   seqdep oxrna2_real.cgdna
-   pair_coeff 1 4 oxrna2/hbond   seqdep oxrna2.real
+   pair_coeff 1 4 oxrna2/hbond   seqdep oxrna2_real.cgdna
-   pair_coeff 2 3 oxrna2/hbond   seqdep oxrna2.real
+   pair_coeff 2 3 oxrna2/hbond   seqdep oxrna2_real.cgdna
-   pair_coeff 3 4 oxrna2/hbond   seqdep oxrna2.real
+   pair_coeff 3 4 oxrna2/hbond   seqdep oxrna2_real.cgdna
-   pair_coeff * * oxrna2/xstk    oxrna2.real
+   pair_coeff * * oxrna2/xstk    oxrna2_real.cgdna
-   pair_coeff * * oxrna2/coaxstk oxrna2.real
+   pair_coeff * * oxrna2/coaxstk oxrna2_real.cgdna
-   pair_coeff * * oxrna2/dh      300.0 0.5 oxrna2.real
+   pair_coeff * * oxrna2/dh      300.0 0.5 oxrna2_real.cgdna

 .. note::

    The coefficients in the above examples are provided in forms compatible with both *units lj* and *units real* (see documentation of :doc:`units <units>`).
 These can also be read from a potential file with correct unit style by specifying the name of the file.
-Several potential files for each unit style are included in the /potentials/ directory of the LAMMPS distribution.
+Several potential files for each unit style are included in the ``potentials`` directory of the LAMMPS distribution.

 Description
 """""""""""

 The *oxrna2* pair styles compute the pairwise-additive parts of the oxDNA force field for coarse-grained modelling of RNA.
 The effective interaction between the nucleotides consists of potentials for the excluded volume interaction *oxrna2/excv*, the stacking *oxrna2/stk*, cross-stacking *oxrna2/xstk* and coaxial stacking interaction *oxrna2/coaxstk*, electrostatic Debye-Hueckel interaction *oxrna2/dh* as well as the hydrogen-bonding interaction *oxrna2/hbond* between complementary pairs of nucleotides on opposite strands.
 Average sequence or sequence-dependent stacking and base-pairing strengths are supported :ref:`(Sulc2) <Sulc32>`.
-Quasi-unique base-pairing between nucleotides can be achieved by using more complementary pairs of atom types like 5-8 and 6-7, 9-12 and 10-11, 13-16 and 14-15, etc.
-This prevents the hybridization of in principle complementary bases within Ntypes/4 bases up and down along the backbone.
+Quasi-unique base-pairing between nucleotides can be achieved by using more complementary pairs of atom types like 5-8 and 6-7, 9-12 and 10-11, 13-16 and 14-15, etc.  This prevents the hybridization of in principle complementary bases within Ntypes/4 bases up and down along the backbone.

 The exact functional form of the pair styles is rather complex.
 The individual potentials consist of products of modulation factors, which themselves are constructed from a number of more basic potentials (Morse, Lennard-Jones, harmonic angle and distance) as well as quadratic smoothing and modulation terms.
-We refer to :ref:`(Sulc1) <Sulc31>` and the original oxDNA publications :ref:`(Ouldridge-DPhil) <Ouldridge-DPhil3>`
+We refer to :ref:`(Sulc1) <Sulc31>` and the original oxDNA publications :ref:`(Ouldridge-DPhil)
-and  :ref:`(Ouldridge) <Ouldridge3>` for a detailed description of the oxRNA2 force field.
+<Ouldridge-DPhil3>` and :ref:`(Ouldridge) <Ouldridge3>` for a detailed
+description of the oxRNA2 force field.

 .. note::

-   These pair styles have to be used together with the related oxDNA2 bond style *oxrna2/fene* for the connectivity of the phosphate backbone (see also documentation of :doc:`bond_style oxrna2/fene <bond_oxdna>`).
-Most of the coefficients in the above example have to be kept fixed and cannot be changed without reparameterizing the entire model.
+   These pair styles have to be used together with the related oxDNA2 bond style *oxrna2/fene* for the connectivity of the phosphate backbone (see also documentation of :doc:`bond_style oxrna2/fene
+   <bond_oxdna>`).
+Most of the coefficients in the above example have to
+   be kept fixed and cannot be changed without reparameterizing the entire model.
 Exceptions are the first four coefficients after *oxrna2/stk* (seq=seqdep, T=0.1, xi=1.40206 and kappa=2.77 and corresponding *real unit* equivalents in the above examples), the first coefficient after *oxrna2/hbond* (seq=seqdep in the above example) and the three coefficients after *oxrna2/dh* (T=0.1, rhos=0.5, qeff=1.02455 in the above example).
 When using a Langevin thermostat e.g. through :doc:`fix langevin <fix_langevin>` or :doc:`fix nve/dotc/langevin <fix_nve_dotc_langevin>` the temperature coefficients have to be matched to the one used in the fix.

 .. note::

-   These pair styles have to be used with the *atom_style hybrid bond ellipsoid oxdna* (see documentation of :doc:`atom_style <atom_style>`).
-The *atom_style oxdna* stores the 3'-to-5' polarity of the nucleotide strand, which is set through the bond topology in the data file.
+   These pair styles have to be used with the *atom_style hybrid bond ellipsoid oxdna* (see documentation of :doc:`atom_style
+   <atom_style>`).
+The *atom_style oxdna* stores the 3'-to-5' polarity
+   of the nucleotide strand, which is set through the bond topology in the data file.
 The first (second) atom in a bond definition is understood to point towards the 3'-end (5'-end) of the strand.

-Example input and data files for DNA duplexes can be found in examples/PACKAGES/cgdna/examples/oxDNA/ and /oxDNA2/.
-A simple python setup tool which creates single straight or helical DNA strands, DNA duplexes or arrays of DNA duplexes can be found in examples/PACKAGES/cgdna/util/.
+Example input and data files for DNA duplexes can be found in ``examples/PACKAGES/cgdna/examples/oxDNA/`` and ``.../oxDNA2/``.
+A simple python setup tool which creates single straight or helical DNA strands, DNA duplexes or arrays of DNA duplexes can be found in ``examples/PACKAGES/cgdna/util/``.

 Please cite :ref:`(Henrich) <Henrich3>` in any publication that uses this implementation.
 The article contains general information on the model, its implementation and performance as well as the structure of the data and input file.
 The preprint version of the article can be found `here <PDF/CG-DNA.pdf>`_.
 Please cite also the relevant oxRNA2 publications :ref:`(Sulc1) <Sulc31>` and :ref:`(Sulc2) <Sulc32>`.

 ----------

 Potential file reading
 """"""""""""""""""""""

 For each pair style above the first non-modifiable argument can be a filename (with exception of Debye-Hueckel, for which the effective charge argument can be a filename), and if it is, no further arguments should be supplied.
 Therefore the following command:

 .. code-block:: LAMMPS

-   pair_coeff 3 4 oxrna2/hbond   seqdep oxrna2.lj
+   pair_coeff 3 4 oxrna2/hbond   seqdep oxrna2_lj.cgdna

 will be interpreted as a request to read the corresponding hydrogen bonding potential parameters from the file with the given name.
 The file can define multiple potential parameters for both bonded and pair interactions, but for the example pair interaction above there must exist in the file a line of the form:

 .. code-block:: LAMMPS

   3 4 hbond     <coefficients>

 If potential customization is required, the potential file reading can be mixed with the manual specification of the potential parameters.
 For example, the following command:

 .. code-block:: LAMMPS

    pair_style hybrid/overlay oxrna2/excv oxrna2/stk oxrna2/hbond oxrna2/xstk oxrna2/coaxstk oxrna2/dh
    pair_coeff * * oxrna2/excv    2.0 0.7 0.675 2.0 0.515 0.5 2.0 0.33 0.32
-   pair_coeff * * oxrna2/stk     seqdep 0.1 1.40206 2.77 oxrna2.lj
+   pair_coeff * * oxrna2/stk     seqdep 0.1 1.40206 2.77 oxrna2_lj.cgdna
-   pair_coeff * * oxrna2/hbond   seqdep oxrna2.lj
+   pair_coeff * * oxrna2/hbond   seqdep oxrna2_lj.cgdna
-   pair_coeff 1 4 oxrna2/hbond   seqdep oxrna2.lj
+   pair_coeff 1 4 oxrna2/hbond   seqdep oxrna2_lj.cgdna
-   pair_coeff 2 3 oxrna2/hbond   seqdep oxrna2.lj
+   pair_coeff 2 3 oxrna2/hbond   seqdep oxrna2_lj.cgdna
-   pair_coeff 3 4 oxrna2/hbond   seqdep oxrna2.lj
+   pair_coeff 3 4 oxrna2/hbond   seqdep oxrna2_lj.cgdna
-   pair_coeff * * oxrna2/xstk    oxrna2.lj
+   pair_coeff * * oxrna2/xstk    oxrna2_lj.cgdna
-   pair_coeff * * oxrna2/coaxstk oxrna2.lj
+   pair_coeff * * oxrna2/coaxstk oxrna2_lj.cgdna
    pair_coeff * * oxrna2/dh      0.1 0.5 1.02455

-will read the excluded volume and Debye-Hueckel effective charge *qeff* parameters from the manual specification and all others from the potential file *oxrna2.lj*.
+will read the excluded volume and Debye-Hueckel effective charge *qeff* parameters from the manual specification and all others from the potential file *oxrna2_lj.cgdna*.

-There are sample potential files for each unit style in the /potentials/ directory of the LAMMPS distribution.
-The potential file unit system must align with the units defined via the :doc:`units <units>` command.
-For conversion between different *LJ* and *real* unit systems for oxDNA, the python tool *lj2real.py* located in the examples/PACKAGES/cgdna/util/ directory can be used.
-This tool assumes similar file structure to the examples found in examples/PACKAGES/cgdna/examples/.
+There are sample potential files for each unit style in the ``potentials`` directory of the LAMMPS distribution.
+The potential file unit system must align with the units defined via the :doc:`units
+<units>` command.
+For conversion between different *LJ* and *real* unit
+systems for oxDNA, the python tool *lj2real.py* located in the ``examples/PACKAGES/cgdna/util/`` directory can be used.
+This tool assumes similar file structure to the examples found in ``examples/PACKAGES/cgdna/examples/``.

 ----------